Collection Number: GR ASCSA ITH 008

-Originally stored at the Blegen house (9, Ploutarchou), the Ida Thallon Hill papers were transferred to the American School building when the Blegen house was sold, after the death of Carl Blegen in 1971.
+Immediate Source of Acquisition: Originally housed at the Blegen house at 9 Ploutarchou, the Ida Thallon Hill papers were transferred to the ASCSA when the house was sold, after the death of Carl Blegen in 1971.

-Her body rests in peace in the Protestant Corner of the Greek Cemetery in Athens, under cypresses and pines.
+She is burried in the Protestant Corner of the First Cemetery in Athens.

 The collection contains correspondence, journals and notebooks, drafts for books and articles, and photos.
 The bulk of the material dates from 1899-1954, with a big gap from 1901-1920, when Ida Thallon Hill was living in the States.
 It is divided into five series: Series I. Correspondence; Series II.
 Journals, Notebooks and Accounts; Series III.
 Manuscripts; Series IV.
 Photographs; and Series V. Miscellaneous.

-Series I. Correspondence contains letters received and some copies of Thallon Hill’s replies.
+Series I. Correspondence contains incoming correspondence and some copies of Thallon Hill’s replies.
 Letters and cards from her friend Elizabeth Hazel Haight, professor at Vassar College, form large part of the correspondence.
-Of special interest are the letters of Elizabeth Blegen (nee Pierce), since they reflect the close and intimate relationship between the two women.
+Of special interest are the letters of Elizabeth Pierce Blegen, since they reflect the close and intimate relationship between the two women.
 The majority of the letters from her husband date from World War II, when Bert Hodge Hill was living in Greece by himself.
 The correspondence with her mother contains carbon typescript copies of Ida’s letters sent to her mother during her first year in Greece (1899-1900).
 The copies were made later -we do not know when and for what reason- and it is very likely that Ida was responsible for their creation.
 Other correspondence with her immediate family is missing.

 Series II.
 Journals, Notebooks, and Accounts contains her journals from 1899-1901 and 1921-1954.
 Journals from the period of her graduate studies and her years as a Professor at Vassar College are missing.
 The earliest journal dates from 1890 and contains poems.
 The rest of the notebooks contain notes from lectures and visits to sites and museums.